Tarn017/Object-Classification-using-ESP-Cam/README.md

 In the Arduino code, only the Wi-Fi router information needs to be adjusted.
 After booting and pressing the reset button, an IP address will be displayed on the Serial Monitor.
 You can capture an image via browser or Python using ServerAddress/capture in your browser.

-**2**
-A complete guide of how to use the programs can be found here:

 # Object Classification